Did you know only 3% of foster youth will receive a Bachelor’s Degree?

 An aspiring commercial pilot, Kamia was inspired by a helicopter ride she took as part of a high school program in her home state of Colorado.
 She notes that from the sky, even her rundown street looked perfect, fitting in with the masterpiece of the city.
 She candidly recalls that if she could see beauty like this every day, she’ll know that she can do anything.
 After all, the sky is the limit.

 Kamia’s ability to stay positive is truly inspiring, and is a huge contributor to her current success.
 In high school, Kamia balanced having a part time job, taking Advanced Placement courses, commuting over an hour to high school each way, all while struggling to make sure she had something to eat each day.
 Despite these battles, and even moments of homelessness, Kamia has came out on top.
 This summer, Kamia is spending her time working before heading back to Arizona to begin her fall semester.

 Texas State University, San Marcos

 Currently, Nickson is spending his summer working on campus as a Summer Residential Advisor for his university.
-He plans on enrolling in EMT courses alongside his college courses in the fall, in order to give him some clinical exposure and to expose him to the medical field.
-He hopes that this could be his part time job while he finishes his undergraduate studies, and judging by his strong academic history, we have no doubt he will ace his semester in addition to the EMT courses.
-We’re happy to have Nickson in our program, and are humbled by his commitment to his academics and, more importantly, his brothers.
+He plans on enrolling in EMT courses alongside his college courses to give him some exposure to the medical field.
+He hopes that this could be his part time job while he finishes his undergraduate studies.
+Judging by his strong academic history, we have no doubt he will ace his semester in addition to the EMT courses.
+We’re happy to have Nickson in our program, and are humbled by his commitment to his academics and his brothers.